A clear picture of God’s grace is depicted in the book of Hosea, where God asks him to marry a prostitute by the name of Gomer.

 I wondered why would God ask a righteous man like Hosea (even though there is no one who is righteous), to marry a prostitute.
 Did Hosea not deserve a beautiful pure lady?
 Of cause, he did, but then what was God’s purpose in this matter?

 Hosea was symbolizing a true picture of who God is and Gomer was symbolizing Israel (in our current dispensation the Church).
 Israel was the nation that God choose to glorify His name through.
 But Israel as a nation missed the point, they did not realize the purpose of their election.
 God chose them to be the light and salt of the world, so that through their lifestyle and religious rituals other nations may come to the knowledge of Yahweh.
 At the time God summoned Hosea, Israel was defiling herself with idols and had forsaken their true, loving, and faithful God.

 The true nature of our hearts Vs God’s grace.

 Despite Hosea showing kindness to Gomer, she still played the harlot and was unfaithful.
 But Hosea kept on loving her despite her wickedness.
 All that time God has always been watching over us and loving us despite our sinful ways.
-He Has always been there showing us kindness yet we could not understand and appreciate.
+He Has always been there showing us kindness yet we could not understand and appreciate it.